-Internship applicants will be notified by the APPIC match service as to whether they matched (and to what site) on the third or fourth Friday of February.
+Internship applicants will be notified by the APPIC match service as to whether they matched (and to what site) on a Friday in February.
 When you receive notification of your placement you should contact the training director in order to acknowledge the match, and the training director and DCT should initiate contact with one another.
 (Usually the Training Director will call you the morning of the match.)